ADX0017/Z-X-C-AIX/README.md

 button.MouseButton1Click:Connect(function()
     running = not running
-    button.Text = running and "อยุดเว้ย" or "เริ่มหมอลำ"
-    button.BackgroundColor3 = running and Color3.fromRGB(200, 50, 50) or Color3.fromRGB(50, 200, 50)
+    button.Text = running and "Stop" or "Start" button.BackgroundColor3 = running and Color3.fromRGB(200, 50, 50) or Color3.fromRGB(50, 200, 50)
 end)